-9) System Does Not Shut-Off: Drain Water Runs All Day - and Never Stops
+9) System Does Not Shut-Off: Drain water runs all day - and Never Stops

 - Input pressure way too low (below 30psi).
 Not enough pressure to shut off the RO at all -> Check input water pressure.
 If pressure is below 30psi, need switch to Booster-Pumped RO model.
-Contact APEC customer service for assistance. - If you would like to perform a shut-off test to see if your RO's shut-off function is working normally, please perform the test below.
+Contact APEC customer service for assistance. - One of the shut-off valves are defective, so RO cannot shut off -> Do a shut-off test to determine which valve is defective.
+Do test as shown below.